Glossary of Terms

 Mortgage

-A mortgage is basically a scheme or an arrangement whereby one person borrows money from another, and promises to pay the money back in return for offering land as security for the loan.
+A mortgage is basically a scheme or an arrangement whereby one person borrows money from another and promises to pay the money back in return for offering land as security for the loan.
 The offer of land as security becomes an interest in the land for the lender.
 The land itself becomes encumbered by the mortgage.
-The lenders rights over the land are formally recognised by way of registration on the title at the Land Titles Office.
+The lenders’ rights over the land are formally recognised by way of registration on the title at the Land Titles Office.
 When the loan is repaid, the lender provides the borrower with a Discharge of Mortgage.
 This document is then registered at the Land Titles Office to discharge (cancel) the mortgage.
 The person who offers the mortgage to the lender is known as the mortgagor and the lender is known as the mortgagee.

 Negotiation

-Off The Plan
+Off the Plan

 Offer

-For the average consumer, the term offer has a simple and straight-forward meaning.
-However, when applied to the law of Contract, if has a very specific meaning.
-Once your offer has been accepted by the Vendor the Contract is binding.
+For the average consumer, the term ‘offer’ has a simple and straight-forward meaning.
+However, when applied to the law of contract, if has a very specific meaning.
+Once your offer has been accepted by the vendor, the contract is binding.

 Pre-contract Legal Advice

-Advice provided by a qualified lawyer prior to the singing of a Contract to buy or sell real estate.
-By obtaining pre-contract legal advice a consumer is able to consider what matters should be investigated before deciding to buy, what responsibilities have to be fulfilled before selling, and what special conditions may have to be inserted into a Contract to protect his/her interests.
+Advice provided by a qualified lawyer prior to the singing of a contract to buy or sell real estate.
+By obtaining pre-contract legal advice a consumer is able to consider what matters should be investigated before deciding to buy, what responsibilities have to be fulfilled before selling and what special conditions may have to be inserted into a contract to protect his/her interests.

 Price Ranges